erickubenka/gladini/README.md

 ## Troubleshooting
 When kubernetes liveness probe fails for selenium node pods, it will spawn the node again with same id Solved by using `Selvidere`

-When starting multiple sessions against one node, this may fail Solved by using alpha6, because alpha6 only spawns one session per node.

 ## Jenkins